• palindrome •

 In Play: 'In Play' is the place for palindromes, for palindromes are all play.
 "Go hang a salami; I'm a lasagna hog!" reads the same from left to right and right to left (ignoring punctuation, of course).
 "Was it Eliot's toilet I saw?" is another.
 Hannah from Adaven, Nevada has a palindromic name in a palindromic town.
 How about that?

-Word History: Today's Good Word is a mild make-over of Greek palindromos "running back again, recurring", made up of palin "again, backwards" + dromos "running".
+Word History: Today's Good Word is a mild makeover of Greek palindromos "running back again, recurring", made up of palin "again, backwards" + dromos "running, race, course".
 We find the root of palin in words referring to things ancient, such as paleontology and paleology "study of antiquities".
 Dromos comes from a root word that survived in Serbian and Romanian as drum "road".
-It is found in several other English words borrowed from Greek, including hippodrome, originally a stadium where horses (Greek hippos) ran, aerodrome, a word for "airport", where airplane runways are found, and syndrome, from syn "(together) with" + dromos, a set of symptoms that run together.
+It is found in several other English words borrowed from Greek, including hippodrome, originally a stadium where horses (Greek hippos) run, aerodrome, a synonym of "airport", where airplane runways are found, and syndrome, from syn "(together) with" + dromos, a set of symptoms that run together.
 (Aha!
-It would be live evil not to thank William Hupy for suggesting today?s Good Word.)
+It would be live evil not to thank William Hupy for suggesting today's unreversible Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!